 Comrade Chin Quotes in M. Butterfly

-The M. Butterfly quotes below are all either spoken by Comrade Chin or refer to Comrade Chin .
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Plume edition of M. Butterfly published in 1989.).
+The M. Butterfly quotes below are all either spoken by Comrade Chin or refer to Comrade Chin.
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Plume edition of M. Butterfly published in 1989.).

 Act 2, Scene 7 Quotes

 Miss Chin?
 Why, in the Peking Opera, are women’s roles played by men? … Because only a man knows how a woman is supposed to act.

 The timeline below shows where the character Comrade Chin appears in M. Butterfly.
 The colored dots and icons indicate which themes are associated with that appearance.

 Act 1, Scene 5

 Act 2, Scene 4